 Let’s start with a disclaimer: I am invested in capital markets and especially in my own ventures.
 But I never discuss investments beyond my family and an occasional paid professional (a tax adviser, accountant or estate planner).
 I am not a broker or investment adviser.
+There are a lot of places on the internet for you to find advice, for example, somewhere like Stocktrades as well as other places.
 Although A Wild Duck occasionally discusses economics in the “macro” sense (as in the previous post about Bitcoin), personal finance is definitely not within our purview.
 In general, our banner states the venue faithfully: Politics, Economics, Technology, Law and Social Phenomena.

 Most proclamations have an exception.
 Today is no exception, but it comes close…

 No. I am not about offer personal financial advice.
 But I will share with Wild Duck readers an off-the-cuff investment primer that I sent to a close family friend — let’s call her “Beth”.
 Beth is middle-age, alone, and has a substantial estate.
 Yet, she has never played an active role in directing her investments.
 In the past, her husband handled these affairs.
 Once on her own, she parked her assets in a low yield savings account.
 (Currently, these yield barely 1%).

 Beth posed a very simple question.
 In fact the email had only one line: